agung5114/a3plus/README.md

 We also provide android application viewer to access the grabdcu main application simply follow the steps below:
   1. download grabdcu.apk file
-  2. install the app to your android phone/ tablet
+  2. open the file to install it to your android phone/ tablet ensure that install from unknown source is enabled
-  3. open the app
+  4. open the app